lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 Follow the instructions in ```https://docs.anaconda.com/anaconda/install/linux/``` and write "yes" when asked to.

 ### Creating an Anaconda environment and installing NEST

+The Anaconda environment is a way to safely install different versions of packages or Python without compromising other installations.
+More information can be found in: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 We will start first creating an Anaconda environment named "lascon" (you can choose another name as you wish) and we will already give instructions to install the simulator NEST and the Python version 3.6.
 To do this, open a terminal and write: